olinelson/still-waters-psychology/src/markDown/contact/startingTheJourney.md

-Taking the first step towards improving the quality of your psychological health, sense of wellbeing and relationships may feel daunting, especially if you have no prior experience with counselling.{' '}
+Taking the first step towards improving the quality of your psychological health, sense of wellbeing and relationships may feel daunting, especially if you have no prior experience with counselling.

 You can arrange an appointment by phoning
 <a href="tel:0466231620">0466 231 620</a> or by sending an enquiry